kizniche/Mycodo/mycodo-manual.rst

 PID Autotune
 ''''''''''''

-The PID Autotune feature is useful for determining appropriate Kp, Ki, and Kd gains.
+The Autotune feature is useful for determining appropriate Kp, Ki, and Kd gains of a PID controller.
 The autotuner will manipulate an output and measure the response in the environment being measured by a sensor.
 It will take several cycles to determine the gains accoring to several rules.
 In order to use this feature, the PID controller must be properly configured, and a Noise Band